sisimai/rb-sisimai/README.md

 require 'sisimai'
 v = Sisimai.make('/path/to/mbox')       # or path to Maildir/

+# If you want to get bounce records which reason is "delivered", set "delivered"
+# option to make() method like the following:
+v = Sisimai.make('/path/to/mbox', delivered: true)

 unless v.void
   v.each do |e|
-    # If you want to get only ERROR records, skip if the value of "reason"
-    # is "delivered".
-This reason is implemented at Sisimai v4.16.0
-    next if e['reason'] == 'delivered'

     puts e.class                # Sisimai::Data
     puts e.recipient.class      # Sisimai::Address
     puts e.timestamp.class      # Sisimai::Time